 Why would a celebrity or a public figure travel all the long distance to visit the Taj Mahal?
 The answer could be easily guessed —this is beauty to the eyes.
 The lovely palace should be seen at least once in a lifetime.

 Princess Diana, the Queen of the Hearts, visited the Taj Mahal alone in 1992.
-While solo photos of the late princess were captured during her February visit to the mausoleum, Prince William, Diana’s son, and his wife, Kate Middleton, posed for a picture together during their visit to the Taj Mahal in 2016.
+While solo photos of the late princess were captured during her February visit to the mausoleum, Prince William, Diana’s son, and his wife, Kate Middleton, posed for a picture together during their visit in 2016.

-Spotted visiting the Taj Mahal was Mark Zuckerberg, the CEO of Facebook.
+Mark Zuckerberg, the CEO of Facebook, was spotted visiting the Taj Mahal.
 Of course, he shared pictures of the visit that many of his followers liked.

 Among the celebrities who visited the Taj Mahal were Tom Cruise, Oprah Winfrey, Julia Roberts and Leonardo DiCaprio.
 Former heavyweight boxer Mike Tyson and his wife, Lakiha Spicer, visited the Taj Mahal and posed for a memorable picture.